-Synonym.-Oil of Wintergreen.
+Synonym .- Oil of Wintergreen.

 The oil distilled from the leaves of Gaultheria procumbens, Linn.
-[Bentl. and Trim., Med.
+[Bentl. and Trim.
+Med.
 Pl. vol. iii. plate 164] or from the bark of the sweet-birch, Betula lenta, Linn.
-[Sargent, Silva, vol. ix. plate 448]; it contains at least 90 per cent., but generally a much larger proportion, of natural methyl salicylate, associated with small quantities of other organic compounds.
+[Sargent, Silva, vol. ix. plate 448], containing about 90 per cent. of natural methyl salicylate, associated with a hydrocarbon which is isomeric with oil of turpentine.

 Characters and Tests.-Colourless or slightly yellowish in tint; odour strong and characteristic; taste warm, sweetish, and aromatic; reaction slightly acid.
-Specific gravity 1·176 to 1·187.
-It is readily soluble in alcohol (90 per cent.).
+Specific gravity 1·180 to 1·187.
+It is readily soluble in alcohol (90 per cent).
 Optically it is either inactive or does not rotate the plane of a ray of polarised light more than 1·0° to the left in a tube 100 millimetres long.

-Dose. - 3 to 10 minims.
+Dosc.-3 to 10 minims.